 A leading content data platform knew that a major mobile provider’s content marketing function would benefit from using their services.
 What they didn’t know, however, was where to start.
 As a very large organization, this prospect’s content marketing was spread across the business, rather than falling under the purview of a single decision-maker, making targeting a tall task.
 Fortunately, we had an Emissary who had formerly been the prospect’s senior director of digital marketing and could put them in contact with the sales team.

-Our Emissary got to work analyzing the SaaS company’s offering, and tracking the product’s features against the needs of the many departments within the target organization that could potentially use them.
+Our Emissary business intelligence tools got to work analyzing the SaaS company’s offering, and tracking the product’s features against the needs of the many departments within the target organization that could potentially use them.
 Our Emissary also pointed out which division to target, and advised the client to hone messaging around that division’s main priority at the time: improving middle-funnel metrics.

 By refocusing the messaging around moving consumers from awareness to eventual product consideration and purchase, the client now had a winning strategy in place.
 All the sales team had to do now was deliver.